 - U-M Network Responsible Use Agreement

-For more specifics, including steps you can take to avoid copyright infringement, and links to resources for legal options for downloading digital media, visit Copyright Compliance and Copyright Basics.
+For more information, including resources for legal options for downloading digital media and a quiz to test your knowledge of copyright infringement, visit: Copyright Compliance and Copyright Basics.

 E. Royster Harper

 Vice President for Information Technology and Chief Information Officer